Originally published November 10, 2022. Last updated January 29, 2025.

 There are almost as many different types of racing as there are cars, so you may find an opportunity to do not only IMSA racing, SRO racing or IndyCar racing, but also rally racing, drag racing, offroad racing, endurance racing and more.

-“Your racing expectations can vary greatly depending on the type of competition,” says Staub.
-“For example, endurance races are typically longer than a traditional ‘sprint’ race, which might last 20–40 minutes.
-Most endurance races also involve one or more ‘pit stops’ to add fuel and may also include a driver change.
-That’s because endurance races are so different than sprints, with events that can last anywhere from one hour to 25 hours.”
+In fact, racing expectations can vary greatly depending on the type of competition.
+For example, endurance races are typically longer than a traditional sprint race, which might last 20–40 minutes.
+Most endurance races also involve one or more pit stops to add fuel and may also include a driver change.
+That’s because endurance races can last anywhere from one hour to 25 hours.

 How Do You Attract Car Racing Sponsors?

-“Finding sponsors is one of the biggest challenges in all of motorsports,” says Staub.
-He notes that, while everyone needs sponsors, they typically aren’t attracted to a driver or a race team.
-“Teams and drivers that are successful with gaining sponsors for their racing program are actively reaching out to businesses that they believe would benefit from exposure to spectators or other competitors at racing events.”
+Finding sponsors is one of the biggest challenges in all of motorsports.
+While everyone needs some form of support, sponsors usually aren’t attracted to a particular driver or race team.
+Instead, teams and drivers that are successful with gaining sponsors for their racing program are typically very pro-active, reaching out to businesses they believe would benefit from exposure to spectators or other competitors at racing events.

 Drivers and teams will utilize different strategies to bring value to their sponsors.
-“Graphics promoting the brand on the car and the driver’s race suit, special promotional events where the driver and/or car make an appearance at the sponsor’s company events, and hospitality events where the sponsor (and invited guests) are given the opportunity to spend time in the pit lane and garages during a race event are just some of the things teams have tried.”
-Staub says, “More important than anything else, race teams and drivers must find ways to bring value to companies to gain and retain sponsors that support their racing program.”
+Graphics promoting the brand on the car and the driver’s race suit, special promotional events where the driver and/or car make an appearance at the sponsor’s company events, and hospitality events where the sponsor (and invited guests) are given the opportunity to spend time in the pit lane and garages during a race event are a few of the things different teams have tried.
+One way or another, race teams and drivers must find ways to bring value to companies to gain and retain sponsors that support their racing program.

 How Do You Make It in the Racing Industry?

-“For others, the only way they feel they have ‘made it’ in racing is to have their life centered around this sport.
-However, while many want the glory of making it as a professional racing driver, there are many other ways to build a career in the racing industry.
-You can be a part of a race team’s crew, be an event official, build or prepare cars for competition, handle marketing and PR for a race team, or drive a race team’s truck and trailer to and from events.”
+For others, there’s more than one way to build a great life centered around motorsports.
+While many want the glory of making it as a professional racing driver, there are many other ways to build a career in the racing industry.
+You can be a part of a race team’s crew, be an event official, build or prepare cars for competition, handle marketing and PR for a race team, or drive a race team’s truck and trailer to and from events.
+Or, set out on your own path with a different idea.